-You have decided to target a specific audience and it is not the mass market.
-From then on the challenge is to identify the age group, geographical region, the needs the product will cater to, their social status and related parameters.
-Here we have to be very specific according to Linda Falkenstein.
-And our statements should not be vague such as teenagers, young women, young men, kids or American fast food market, or rich businessmen looking for real estate investments.
+You have decided to target a specific audience, and it is not the mass market.
+From then on, the challenge is to identify the age group, geographical region, the needs the product will cater to, their social status and related parameters.
+Here we have to be very specific, according to Linda Falkenstein.
+And our statements should not be vague such as teenagers, young women, young men, kids or the American fast-food market, or rich businessmen looking for real estate investments.

 In the case of B2B business, IT marketing firms, financial services industry, automotive industry all appear too generic and hence not capable of being classified as a niche market.
-Automobile car companies selling low- cost electric cars in China may be a good way to define a niche market benefits.
-Likewise, girls in metro cities in India wearing premium jeans in the 13-16 age group with low waist features is a more accurate picture of the target market than teenage girls preferring western style garments.
+Automobile car companies selling low-cost electric cars in China may be a good way to define niche market benefits.
+Likewise, girls in metro cities in India wearing premium jeans in the 13-16 age group with low waist features is a more accurate picture of the target market than teenage girls preferring western-style garments.

 2. How to choose the focus area (niche market benefits)

 Once the target audience has been identified, we now need to develop the focus area, and the description should not be too general.
 Many people do the mistake of identifying the most profitable or the high-growth industries.
 A pharmaceutical marketing professional with a decade of experience may not possibly do well in starting a pharma manufacturing unit or a pharma retailing unit.
 His skill set lies in marketing and hence would do well if he sources medicines from manufacturers and sells under his own brand name.
 Here again, if the attempt is to target all medical specialties, investment and risks are higher.
 If the focus is only on cardiac drugs or neuro-psychiatry drugs, the focus is narrowed and hence easier to develop the market.
 It all depends on the domain knowledge and experience of the entrepreneur.